novahub-network/.github/CONTRIBUTING.md

   * **Specific Bugs/Features:** Use the **Issues** tab on the specific repository.
   * **Corporate/Legal:** [contact@novaeco.tech](mailto:contact@novaeco.tech)

-Thank you for helping us build the future of the circular economy\!
+Thank you for helping us build the future of the circular economy!